etleap/etleap-redshift-dev-days/README.md

 - Leave the base directory as '/'.
 - For the Glue database, use the `GlueCatalogDBName` output from your CloudFormation stack.
 Make sure you remove any whitespace at the end of the input.
 - For the Glue catalog region, specify 'us-east-1'.
 - Click 'Create Connection'.
-Click "Ignore" for the warning about not having data in the input path.
+Click 'Ignore and Continue' for the warning about not having data in the input path.

 ## 6.2.
 Set up the S3-to-S3/Glue pipeline